nordlow/compiler-benchmark/README.md

 (except `cproc`) especially when it comes to check and default build (standard compilation) performance.
 Specifically,

-- Vox's builds are, by a large margin, the fastest.
-3.4 times faster than its closers competitor, `dmd`.
-- D's `dmd` performs the fastest check.
-If and when Vox gets a separate check phase, it's likely gonna be signifcantly faster aswell because its build is only a couple of percent slower than `dmd`'s check.

-Note that Vox, however, is an experimental language with no official release status, a Windows-only backend, and less language features than most other languages benchmarked.
+Vox's check and build are, by a large margin, the fastest.
+3-4 times faster than its closers competitor, `dmd`.
+Note that Vox, however, is a highly experimental language with no official release status, a Windows-only backend, and less language features than most other languages benchmarked.

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).